As you prepare to teach training preservice and inservice teachers about accommodation strategies, consider this presentation example.

 I'll give some general guidelines for interacting with students who have disabilities.
 Overall, treat students with disabilities with the same respect and consideration with which you treat other students.

-- Ask a student with a disability if he or she needs help before providing assistance.
+- Ask a student with a disability if they need help before providing assistance.

 - Talk directly to the student with a disability, not through the student's assistant or interpreter.